The 16 most essential things to do in El Born, Barcelona

 El Born in Barcelona is more than an artistic and eclectic neighborhood, it has ties to a noble past.
 In medieval days, it became home to the aristocracy, and the center of trade due to its proximity to the sea which gave a name to most streets.
 Partially destroyed during the secession war in the XVIII century, it came back to the center of Barcelona´s life with a share of innocuous antagonism for ¨the establishment¨.
-El Born is a unique and historical destination worthy uncovering in Barcelona, and before you sequester yourself on other stuff, make sure you do these essential things to do at El Born.
+El Born is a unique and historical destination worthy touring in Barcelona, and before you sequester yourself on other stuff, make sure you do these essential things to do at El Born.

 The essential El Born things to do to uncover Barcelona like a local